slindile24/todo-cli/README.md

 ---

 ## 🧠 Project Goal
-This project was created to practice Python fundamentals, file handling, and persistence.
+This project was created to practice Python fundamentals, SQL, and persistence.
 It’s a beginner-friendly console application that demonstrates how data can be stored and retrieved between sessions.

 ---